mobile-dev-inc/maestro-docs/advanced/javascript/run-javascript.md

 {% hint style="info %}
 Right now, Rhino is the default JavaScript engine in Maestro, but we intend to make GraalJS the default soon and then deprecate and remove Rhino.
+We recommend everyone to opt-in to use GraalJS.

 **Learn more about [GraalJS support](./graaljs-support.md)**.
 {% endhint %}